 There are three restrooms on Homewood campus with changing stations:

-- A non-exhaustive list of medical/financial assistance programs for low-income and uninsured families:
+- Financial and Medical Assistance Resources A non-exhaustive list of medical/financial assistance programs for low-income and uninsured families:

 Grad students and post-docs are currently eligible to use a service called LOCATE: Child Care (contracted by JHU through Maryland Family Network) for assistance in locating affordable child care where they live or work including individual counseling and assessment as well as referrals to programs with current openings.